DouglasUrner/CS-Pathway/PITCHME.md

 ## Join the Community

 * Find meetups
-* Participate in hack-a-thons and gamejams
+* Participate in hack-a-thons and game jams
 * Attend conferences:
   - Many are local
   - Grants and scholarships